JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 You can copy the example above where an image is needed and replace just the following:
 - Where it says `id="Universe_plate_01"` is a unique identifier for the image.
 You can put any one as long as in the same file of each chapter there are no two alike.
 - Where it says `src="..."` there should be a path to the image file.
 The path should always start with `/image/`, which is where all the images are, and should be followed by a path identical to the one we have for the book.
 That is, following the example, since the book is in `/en/book/Sir_James_Jeans/The_Universe_Around_Us`, the images for that book should be in `/image/book/Sir_James_Jeans/The_Universe_Around_Us`.
 The filename of each image can be anything short, always indicating the extension (`.png` or `.jpg`) of the file.
-If you don't have the file, which is going to happen initially, you can put any name, and then “Chief Editors” will decide on the final name and extension.
+If you don't have the file, which is going to happen initially, you can put any name, and then “Editors-in-Chief” will decide on the final name and extension.
 - If the image has a caption, it should be placed inside the `figcaption` tag.

 Since this task of including the image can be tedious, “Assistant Editors” can simply include a mark indicating that there is an image to be found in the original PDF file, something like `iiii` or any repeated char that will never occur in another part of the text.